ZeroVocabulary/ZeroVocabulary.github.io/_posts/2019-2-06-forward-kinematics.md

 ![Figure](/assets/images/ForwardKinematics/ArmParameters.png)

-With these parameters and some Matlab code that took a surprisingly long time to get working, I got a simulation.
+With these parameters and some Matlab code that took a surprisingly long time to get working, I got a simple simulation.
 All three joints have their θ increasing from 0 to 360:

 ![Figure](/assets/images/ForwardKinematics/simulation.gif)